cozylife/hass_cozylife_local_pull/README.md

 * Please submit an issue
 * Send an email with the subject of hass support to info@cozylife.app

+### Troubleshoot
+* Check whether the internal network isolation of the router is enabled
+* Check if the plugin is in the right place
+* Restart HASS multiple times
+* View the output log of the plugin
+* It is currently the first version of the plugin, there may be problems that cannot be found

 ### TODO
 - Compatible with python3.9